mmena1/python-wordbook/README.md

     8. Go after with the intent to catch.
     ```

-- Executing the thesaurus app:
+- Executing the dictionary app:
     ```
     pipenv run python wordbook/dictionary.py
     ```